pharmaverse/admiral/.github/CONTRIBUTING.md

 If you decide to contribute with code and you're ready to make your first code contribution, this detailed development process step-by-step guide will help tie all the other detailed vignettes together to give you the simplest experience of helping to grow and enhance our codebase.

-1. Create a new feature branch from the development branch `main` following the naming convention and pull the latest changes - as detailed on the [GitHub usage](https://pharmaverse.github.io/admiraldev/articles/git_usage.html#working-with-feature-branches-1) guide.
+1. Create a new feature branch from the `main` branch following the naming convention and pull the latest changes - as detailed on the [GitHub usage](https://pharmaverse.github.io/admiraldev/articles/git_usage.html#working-with-feature-branches-1) guide.